Paradigm Aspect Links

 The highest duty is to respect authority. - Pope Leo XIII

 Well, which is it?

 When out walking with me on one of the first sunny pre-spring days, my friend noted, "Isn't it remarkable that people (strangers) you meet on the sidewalk smile so much more when the weather is nice than they do the rest of the time?"
 When asked what she thought the cause of this was, she replied.
 "Why, the balmy conditions make them feel better and more friendly."
-I remarked that I thought the cause was that the sunny, balmy conditions stirred deep-seated human memories of a much better time.
-The point is, why would being out in the sunshine, which is frying your skin, bathing you in ionizing radiation, and making you look older, intrinsically make anyone "feel" good or better, even considering a higher negative ion balance in the air?
+I remarked that I thought the cause was that the sunny, balmy conditions stirred deep-seated human memories of a much better time,the Golden Age.
+The point is, why would being out in the sunshine, which is frying your skin, bathing you in ionizing radiation which makes you look older, intrinsically make anyone "feel" good or better, even considering a higher negative ion balance in the air?

-If you do not define your god or what your god is like you quite literally have the problem of confusing any real God with whatever shows up and is less than your definition.
-Every intrinsically or ontologically dualistic religion or every religion that has a fallen superior being has this problem intensified by the introduction of counterfeit from its evil one.
+If you do not define your god or what your god is like you quite literally have the problem of confusing any real God with whatever shows up and differs from your definition.
+Every intrinsically or ontologically dualistic religion or every religion that has a fallen superior being has this problem intensified by the introduction of a counterfeit from its evil one.

 Modern enlightened man has feelings of insecurity, isolation, anxiety, homelessness, frustration, loneliness, restlessness and betrayal by the traditional God and traditional theology.